jijojosephk/node-sound/README.md

 # node-sound

 This is a library to play audio files from nodejs applications.

-# Warning: This is a work in progress.
-Please don't use it until this line is removed.
+This is a work in progress and may not be stable.
+But you can use and share your feedbacks.

 # Installation
 `npm install node-sound`